Rio Tinto, Mitsubishi bid $1.6 billion to mop up Coal & Allied

 "It would be a lot cheaper for Mitsubishi to buy shares in the company they know well than acquiring a stake in a new mine," said Yasuhiro Narita, an analyst at Nomura Securities.

-Rio Tinto shareholders barely took notice of the deal on a day when the rest of the market was focused on global debt worries.
+Rio Tinto shareholders barely took notice of the deal on a day when the rest of the market was focussed on global debt worries.

 "It makes sense, whether or not they believe there's value in there.
 They own three-quarters of the company, so they're just bringing the rest of it in-house," said Ric Ronge, a portfolio manager at Pengana Capital, which owns Rio Tinto shares.